bob123456678/TrainControl/Readme.md

 and locomotive database.

-Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to fully automate a layout.
+Under the hood, this program implements the Marklin CAN protocol and can therefore also be used to programmatically control the entire layout.
 Layout and locomotive information is automatically downloaded from the CS2/CS3, currently with some layout limitations on the CS3 (see below).

+TrainControl also provides a UI for creating a graph model of your layout, which enables *fully autonmous* operation at the push of a single button, as well as semi-autonmous point-to-point operation between stations.

 ## Overview